lostintime101/driving_theory_test/README.md

-# driving_theory_test
+# driving_license_theory_test

-Thai Driving License Theory Test Simulation
+#### Thai Driving License Theory Test Simulation (Car & Motorbike)

-Thai Driving License Theory Test Simulation (Car & Motorbike)
+This app is hosted at: https://thaidrivingtest.com/

-Project was built using Python Flask with the front end using Bootstrap
+The project was put together in PyCharm using Python 3.9 with Flask, and Gunicorn WSGI.
+The front end makes extensive use of Bootstrap.

-Database of 150 questions, many with pictures (Small: 250 pixel width)
+Questions are adapted from the Driving License Requisition Manual issued by the Thailand Department of Land Transport

-Questions are taken from the Driving License Requisition Manual issued by the Thailand Department of Land Transport
+The question database contains 150 questions, many with pictures (Small: 250 pixel width).

-Exam is multiple choice 50 questions in 50 minutes
+The app simulates the conditions of the real exam: 50 questions in 50 minutes.
+Each question is multiple choice with 4 options.
+Pass rate is 90%.

 Question wording matches that of the real exam (i.e. occasionally confusing, often non-native sounding English)